 Perinatology, Antenatal Testing and High Risk Obstetrics

-Residents rotate on urogynecology for two months during the third and fourth years.
-During this time the resident spends two half days a week in a private physician's office, becoming more familiar with urodynamic testing procedures and the preoperative and postoperative management of patients with various problems related to distortion of pelvic anatomy.
-Extensive numbers of urogynecologic and pelvic reconstructive surgical procedures are performed at Rochester General Hospital and the residents will scrub with the urogynecologists on these procedures while on this rotation.
-After the four years of residency, our residents will gain excellent surgical skills in most of the urogyn procedures under the expert guidance of our eminent urogynecologists.
+Our Residents rotate on urogynecology during their third and fourth years.
+During this time, our residents spend some of their rotation in a private physician's office, becoming more familiar with urodynamic testing procedures and the preoperative and postoperative management of patients with various problems related to distortion of pelvic anatomy.
+Urogynecological and pelvic reconstructive surgical procedures are performed at Rochester General Hospital and residents scrub with the urogynecologists on these procedures while on this rotation.
+After four years of residency, our residents develop excellent surgical skills in most of the urogynecology procedures under the expert guidance of our eminent urogynecologists.

 Obstetrical Inpatient Facilities

 The philosophy of the inpatient unit is a Mother-Baby Care Unit, in which mothers and their infants are encouraged to share the same hospital room.
-Rochester General Hospital’s Birthing Center received special recognition in 2000 with its designation from the World Health Organization and the United Nation’s Children’s Fund as the first "Baby-Friendly" hospital in New York State.
-This designation is given to hospitals that demonstrate a commitment to the health and well being of mothers and their babies through the implementation of a rigorous set of protocols supporting breast feeding.
-In this environment, residents are encouraged and taught to promote and support breast feeding mothers.
+Rochester General Hospital’s Birthing Center received special recognition in 2000 with its designation from the World Health Organization and the United Nations Children’s Fund as the first "Baby-Friendly" hospital in New York State.
+This designation is given to hospitals that demonstrate a commitment to the health and well-being of mothers and their babies through the implementation of a rigorous set of protocols supporting breast-feeding.
+In this environment, residents are encouraged and taught to promote and support breast-feeding mothers.
 Rochester General's obstetrics volume continues to grow, and currently exceeds 2,400 births a year.

 Pediatrics and Neonatology

 Rochester General has a comprehensive pediatrics department, which includes a division of neonatology.
 A 12-bed Level II Special Care Nursery Unit is located adjacent to the Labor and Delivery unit.
 Attending pediatricians and neonatologists are available around the clock.
-Pediatric residents from the University of Rochester Medical Center also rotate through the nursery at RGH for part of their NICU experience.
+Pediatric residents from the University Of Rochester Medical Center also rotate through the nursery at RGH for part of their NICU experience.

-The Women's Center
+The Women's Center (TWC)